Sold everywhere:

 8. Potential buyers don’t want a project

-Some buyers purposefully buy homes that need work doing to them because they can usually put in a cheeky offer below asking.
-Often, they will buy the property, complete renovations, and sell it on for profit or live in it themselves.
-However, not all property seekers want a project property.
-They want a home they can move into that may just require a lick of paint or swapping carpets to wooden flooring.
+But, not all property seekers want a project property.
+They want a home they can move into that may need a lick of paint or carpets to be swapped for wooden flooring.

 Failure to budge on appointments to view, inspection requests, and low offers can hinder the sale of your home.
 Remain realistic and adaptable if you are determined to sell.